pytchlang/pytch-tutorials/bunner/tutorial.md

 First, we make a Stage class.
 We can call it anything we want so long as it is declared as being a Stage.
 The second line of the class sets up a Python variable with the list of background images that we can use (there's only one for now but we will add more).

 Each background has a name that we'll use in our code when we want to switch backgrounds.
-We also have to list the file name from the Pytch examples folder that we want to use.
+We also give the filename from the Pytch examples folder that we want to use.

 {{< commit background-hollow-class >}}